yuyokk/yuyokk.github.io/about.md

 I have a passion to make the Web a better place.

-You can find out more info about my skills, experience and completed projects [here](/resume/ "Iurii Kucherov Resume").
+You can find more info about my skills, experience and completed projects [here](/resume/ "Iurii Kucherov Resume").

 I'm open for new challenging projects, whether it is some single page applications or bigger projects.